daormar/debasher/rtdocs/source/implem.rst

 ==============================

 This section is devoted to explain the procedure of implementing new DeBasher programs.
-There are four main aspects involved in this procedure.
+There are four main aspects involved.
 First, creating and configuring a new module to store the program and the different processes it executes.
 Second, implementing the processes themselves that participate in the program.
 Third, handling command-line and process options for the processes.
 And finally, defining which processes will compose the program.

 More specifically, the implementation of a DeBasher program can be carried out in a process-wise manner.
 For each process, we will define a